 John Wesley Hall is a criminal defense lawyer and NACDL’s 50th Past President.
 He has held all officer positions in NACDL and was a member of the Board of Directors for twelve years prior to 2002.
 He received NACDL’s 2002 Heeney Award, NACDL’s most prestigious recognition.

-A student of the Fourth Amendment (FourthAmendment.com) and law of legal ethics in criminal defense practice and prosecutorial misconduct for over 35 years, he has argued twice in the U.S. Supreme Court, authored numerous amicus briefs in the Supreme Court for NACDL and others, and he has argued in five federal circuit courts.
-As an ethics advisor, Mr. Hall has been consulted by at least 900 criminal lawyers seeking confidential counsel on ethics issues in the United States, Military Courts, Canada, and international tribunals.
+A student of the Fourth Amendment (FourthAmendment.com) and law of legal ethics in criminal defense practice and prosecutorial misconduct for over 42 years, he has argued twice in the U.S. Supreme Court, authored numerous amicus briefs in the Supreme Court for NACDL and others.
+As an ethics advisor, Mr. Hall has been consulted by at least 900 criminal lawyers seeking confidential counsel on ethics issues in the United States and Canada, military courts and tribunals, including the Guantanamo tribunal, and international criminal tribunals.
 He also wrote or co-wrote all of NACDL’s ethics advisory opinions to date.
-He has handled over 350 jury trials and over 250 appeals, having made at least 90 oral arguments.
 He tried a war crimes trial in the Special Court of Sierra Leone in 2004-06.
+He has handled over 350 jury trials and over 300 appeals, having made at least 90 oral arguments.
+He has orally argued in five federal circuit courts and four state appeals courts.